Guidance On Civil Rights of Students with ADHD - U.S. Department of Education

 For more information about OCR and the anti-discrimination laws that it enforces, please visit its website and follow OCR on twitter @EDcivilrights

-* News Release by U.S. Department of Education: Disabled World makes no warranties or representations in connection therewith.
+(i)This information is from an external source (U.S. Department of Education).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.